Eoin Liston: Senior

 In 1982 Liston won his first National Football League medal before Kerry secured an eighth consecutive Munster final victory over Cork, giving him a fifth provincial winners' medal.
 The All-Ireland final pitted 'the Kingdom' against Offaly for the second year in-a-row.
 Kerry had the upper hand for much of the game and were leading by two points with two minutes left to be played.
 The game, however, was not over as Offaly substitute Séamus Darby, who had entered the game almost unnoticed, produced the most spectacular of finishes by scoring a late goal.
 Kerry failed to score again to level the match and Offaly went on to win their third All-Ireland title ever.
 Kerry's five-in-a-row dream was shattered.

-Kerry missed out on an historic nine-in-a-row in Munster in 1983, as Cork finally triumphed.
+Kerry missed out on a historic nine-in-a-row in Munster in 1983, as Cork finally triumphed.
 'The Kingdom' bounced back the following year with Liston winning his second National League medal and his sixth Munster title.
 The centenary-year All-Ireland final pitted Kerry against old rivals and reigning champions Dublin.
 'The Kingdom' dominated the game from start to finish.
 Only two Dublin forwards scored as Kerry ran out easy winners by 0–14 to 1–6.
 It was Liston's fifth All-Ireland winners' medal.

 Kerry made no mistake again in 1985.
 A two-goal victory over Cork gave Liston a seventh Munster winners' medal.
 Another All-Ireland final beckoned, with Dublin providing the opposition for a second consecutive year.
 Jack O'Shea scored a key goal after eleven minutes and Kerry stormed to a nine-point lead at half-time.
 'The Dubs' came storming back with Joe McNally scoring two goals.
 The gap could not be bridged and Kerry won by 2–1 to 2–8.
 The victory gave Liston an impressive sixth All-Ireland winners' medal.

 In 1986 Kerry's dominance showed no sign of disappearing.
 Cork fell again in the provincial final, giving Liston an eighth Munster title.
-An eighth All-Ireland final appearance quickly followed and it turned out to be an historic occasion.
+An eighth All-Ireland final appearance quickly followed and it turned out to be a historic occasion.
 Tyrone provided the opposition in their first-ever championship decider.
 A Peter Quinn goal gave the Ulster men a six-point lead in the second half; however, the game was far from over.
 Spillane ran fifty yards up the field for a hand-passed goal to get Kerry back on track.
 Mikey Sheehy scored a second goal to give 'the Kingdom' a 2–15 to 1–10 victory.
 It was Liston's seventh All-Ireland medal.